 While you may be able to earn a bachelor's degree in mechanical engineering in four years, some schools offer extended five- or six-year programs that you can complete to earn both a bachelor's and master's degree.
 This could be quicker and less expensive than returning later to school for a master's degree.

-Some schools also offer cooperative-education programs, which allow you to alternate between classroom education and hands-on experience working for an employer in the field.
+Some schools also offer cooperative-education programs, or co-ops, which allow you to alternate between classroom education and hands-on experience working for an employer in the field.
 While this can extend the time it takes to finish your degree, you'll generally be paid for the work, and you'll graduate with valuable work experience that could make it easier to find a full-time job.

 Regardless of the path you choose, look for a school that offers an ABET-accredited degree program.
 It may be a requirement to become a licensed professional engineer later, and employers may prefer graduates who have a degree from an accredited program.

 A mechanical engineering degree gives you versatile skills and can lead to a job in many industries.
 However, no matter which industry you're interested in, you may also want to continue your education after graduation.

 In particular, keeping up with the latest software and learning how to create designs and simulations could be important.
 You could also look for ways to carve out a niche for yourself, such as becoming an expert in 3D printing.

 Where You Could End Up Living